 Consistency is a huge challenge for every parent.

 Being consist of what we want to teach our children takes a lot of thoughtfulness, planning, and grit.
 Especially since children develop so quickly!
+It seems like one minute they are just learning to crawl and the next, you’re signing them up for sports.

+While the day-to-day routines may change as your child grows, consistent practices and philosophies should have consistent application and interaction.
 As a parent, I’ve found two things to be vital to in my journey towards consistency.
 They are:

 1) Educate yourself on your child’s developmental stages.